Credit Cards

 Overall

-Personally, without this increased CSR offer, I don’t see a reason to spend the extra money to have the Chase Sapphire Reserve® when the Preferred earns nearly the same rates of return, offers a bevy of benefits, has transferrable points, and you could add a Capital One Venture X Rewards Credit Card to your wallet to earn 2x everywhere and get some more premium benefits that the Chase Sapphire Reserve® offers for lower out of pocket total cost.
+Personally, without this increased CSR offer, I don’t see a reason to spend the extra money to have the Sapphire Reserve when the Preferred earns nearly the same rates of return, offers a bevy of benefits, has transferrable points, and you could add a Capital One Venture X Rewards Credit Card to your wallet to earn 2x everywhere and get some more premium benefits that the Sapphire Reserve offers for lower out of pocket total cost.
 Every situation is different, but for most people, this is the combo I would say would give you more options for redemption for lower out of pocket cost.

 The Capital One Venture X Rewards Credit Card comes with a $300 travel portal credit and a 10k anniversary points bonus all for a $395 annual fee.